-As of June 30, 2021, the Company had non-cancellable purchase commitments with certain service providers and Issuing Banks of \$11.3 million, payable over the next 5 years.
-These purchase obligations generally represent minimum commitments for cloud-computing services and issuing bank processing fees over the fixed, non-cancellable respective contract terms.
+As of March 31, 2022, the Company had non-cancellable purchase commitments with certain service providers and Issuing Banks of \$227.6 million, payable over the next 5 years.
+These purchase obligations include \$219.0 million related to minimum commitments as part of a cloud-computing service agreement.
+The remaining obligations are related to various service providers and Issuing Banks processing fees over the fixed, non-cancellable respective contract terms.